Feijoa sellowiana, pineapple guava: planting, growing and harvesting

 Where to plant?

 Plant your Feijoa in full sun.
 It needs warmth and plenty of light to produce generous flowering and fruiting.
-Also place it sheltered from cold winds.
-Ideally install near a south-facing wall.
-Mild temperatures, possibly a greenhouse, are necessary for fruits to reach ripeness.
-You can plant Feijoa in a large container, which allows bringing it indoors in winter.
+Position it sheltered from cold winds.
+Ideally install it near a south-facing wall.
+Mild temperatures, or a greenhouse, are required for the fruits to reach ripeness.
+You can plant Feijoa in a large container, which allows you to bring it indoors in winter.

-It will appreciate rich, fertile, loose, light soil.
+It prefers rich, fertile, loose, light soil.
 It also likes well-draining substrates that do not retain too much moisture in winter.
-It is fairly drought-tolerant.
-If soil is heavy, compact or clayey, try to lighten it and improve drainage, for example by adding organic matter.
+It is fairly tolerant of drought.
+If your ground is heavy, compact or clayey, try to lighten it and improve drainage, for example by adding organic matter.
 Feijoa prefers slightly acidic or neutral soils.
 In general, Feijoa is not very demanding about soil type and will succeed in any good garden soil.

-This is a bush suited to seaside gardens.
-It likes mild temperatures and can tolerate sea spray and salt.
-Feijoa’s superficial root system has advantage of holding soil and limiting erosion, which is useful on slightly sloping or unstable ground or by the sea.
+It is a bush suitable for coastal gardens.
+It enjoys mild temperatures and can tolerate sea spray and salt.
+Feijoa’s shallow root system has the advantage of holding soil and limiting erosion, which is useful on slightly sloping or unstable sites, or by the sea.

 Feel free to include Feijoa in an informal hedge.
 Its dense, evergreen foliage will provide an effective screen.